What is employer super?

 When an employee chooses how much insurance to hold through super, there are some things for them to consider:

-- A super fund may not offer the level of cover or the types of insurance that your employee prefers
+- A super fund may not offer the level of cover or the types of insurance that your employee prefers.
+The insurance options in super may be limited, compared to insurance held outside super.
+For example, trauma cover is not available inside super.

 Your employee should check the relevant super fund’s product disclosure statement to understand the full details of how insurance through their super works.